quarkslab/qbindiff/doc/source/how.rst

 Binary diffing
 ==============

-Binary diffing aims to automatically compare between two binaries, called primary and secondary, based on their machine code or assembly.
+Binary diffing aims to automatically compare two binaries, called primary and secondary, based on their machine code or assembly.

 To start, we recall some definitions.